lao8n/system_design/examples/compute/availability/design_rate_limiter.md

 Problems
 * Race conditions = problem is time between reading counter and incrementing counter.
 Locks are an obvious solution but slow system significantly.
 Alternative solutions include sorted sets data structure in Redis
 * Synchronization = need multiple rate limit servers, but single Redis i.e. being to avoid sticky sessions and sending to same rate limiter with its own cache

+Extensions
+* Rate limiting by IP address using Iptables.
+I.e. can go down the OSI model